 |7 – 28 days||Increased anxiety, insomnia5|

-The worst of the alprazolam withdrawal symptoms last 10 to 14 days.3 During this time, it is crucial that the person be monitored and supported by trained addiction specialists.
+The worst of the alprazolam withdrawal symptoms last 10 to 14 days.3 During this time, it is crucial that the person is monitored and supported by trained addiction specialists.
 It is common for people to relapse during this time.
 The risk is greater for people who take alprazolam with other substances such as alcohol.

-After four weeks, it may be difficult to determine whether the person is continuing to suffer from alprazolam withdrawal signs or an underlying anxiety disorder.5
+After four weeks, it may be difficult to determine whether the person is continuing to suffer from alprazolam withdrawal signs or underlying anxiety disorder.5

 Substance abuse causes an array of physiological problems and medical complications.
 People who are struggling with alprazolam withdrawal effects may experience the following medical problems: